 Modern authentication with SSO

 Modern authentication refers to a set of web-based authentication protocols used by cloud applications.
-Examples include SAML 2.0, OAuth 2.0 (iOS 16 and iPadOS 16.1), and Open ID Connect (OIDC).
+Examples include SAML 2.0, OAuth 2.0 (iOS 16 and iPadOS 16.1, or later), and Open ID Connect (OIDC).
 These protocols work well over the internet and encrypt their connections using HTTPS.
 SAML2 is frequently used to federate between an organization’s networks and cloud applications.
 Federation is used when crossing trust domains—for example, when accessing a set of cloud applications from your on-premises domain.

 Note: To take advantage of OAuth 2.0, the MDM solution must implement server-side support for OAuth 2.0 with any identity provider (IdP) they want to support for use with User Enrollment.